waveform80/picamera/docs/fov.rst

 .. image:: images/video_port_capture.*
     :align: center

-..
-Stick with "record" or "recording" but don't switch between the two, it makes it seem like the two are different somehow.

 When the ``resize`` parameter is passed to one of the methods above, a resizer component is placed between the camera's ports and the encoder, causing